OnlyBelter/onlybelter.github.io/_pages/about.md

                              [Nature communications 2020](https://www.nature.com/articles/s41467-020-18171-8)) related to the analysis methods of Bio-Mass Spectrometry data.
 I am one of the main contributors of the machine-learning-based prediction algorithm for the last article.

-When I am free, I like reading, watching movies and jogging.
+In my spare time, I like reading, watching movies and jogging.
 I also enjoy photography.